nicholasericksen/vcp-soil-study/README.md

 KMeans clustering commonly uses the metrics of completeness, homogeneity and V score to gauge its performance.
 The completeness of a cluster is determined by the how many members of a given class are placed in the same cluster.
 The homogeneity of a cluster means that all observations with the same class label are placed in the same cluster.
-An overall relationship between the completeness and homogeneity of a cluster can be determined using a combination of the two measurements weighted by a beta factor and is known as the V score.
+An overall relationship between the completeness and homogeneity of a cluster can be determined using a combination of the two measurements weighted by a beta factor and is known as the V score.[7]+[8]

 ```
 v = (1 + beta) * homogeneity * completeness